zhanglab/psamm/docs/tutorial/applying_supplemental_data.rst

     CONC	2pg_c[c]	9.999e-06	0.0127

-Some additional TMFA simulation options are provided in addition to the default FVA-like option.
+Some additional ``tmfa`` simulation options are provided in addition to the default FVA-like option.
 The first of these options runs a single FBA-like ``tmfa`` simulation that just provides one solution to the problem without simulating the variability of the variables.
 This type of simulation can be run